-ALS is the most common motor neuron disease, yearly affecting more than 200,000 individuals worldwide, while FTD is the second most prevalent early-onset dementia after Alzheimer's disease.
+ALS is the most common motor neuron disease, with more than 200,000 individuals affected each year worldwide, while FTD is the second most common dementia in people under 60 years old (after Alzheimer's disease), affecting more than 900,000 individuals each year worldwide.
 While initial symptoms lead to the diagnosis of either FTD or ALS, up to 50% of patients eventually develop symptoms of the other disease, with 13% to 15% ultimately receiving both diagnoses.
 While these findings suggest shared pathogenesis, the mechanistic basis of their shared and distinct circuitry remains unknown at the molecular level, no reliable biomarkers have been identified, and no effective treatment currently exists.

 - Recipient, Career Development Award, LiveLikeLou Foundation, 2020-2021